Search

 Although, in my opinion, the outside of the church is worth more than just the inside, I still recommend a visit to the inside of the church.

-SEE ALSO Riga (Latvia) - What to Visit: 1 day itinerary (map included)
+SEE ALSO How to spend one day in Parma (map included)

 📝 USEFUL INFORMATION: The price to visit the inside of Matthias Church is 2500 HUF (6,2€) and tickets can be bought online.
 It is also possible to visit the church tower (2900 HUF, 7,2€).